 The problem is, video production takes a lot of time.
 If you don’t want to get stuck in the middle of the process, you need to set priorities first.
 Do you really need a video for every page in your knowledge base, or should you start small?
 How do you decide on the topics you should cover in the first place?
 As you get down to making knowledge videos, you’ll need to find answers to these questions — and we’ve got you covered.

-In this article, we're diving deep into how you can create compelling videos for your product's knowledge base.
+In this article, we're diving deep into how you can plan and create compelling videos for both internal and client-facing knowledge bases.